 Devon grew up in a small town in Massachusetts and has been studying dance since she was four years old.
 She danced locally in a family owned studio until she graduated from high school.
 During high school she had the chance to perform on a cruise ship and in Walt Disney World.
 She also attended theater camp and was part of several musical productions in the Worcester area.
 Devon received her B.A. in dance with a minor in psychology from Dean College in 2012.
 While at Dean, Devon performed in dance and theater shows, including The Producers, and Dance Company.
 Devon had the opportunity to attend the American College Dance Festival in 2012, and the piece she was a part of was chosen to perform at the Kennedy Center in D.C.
 Devon began performing professionally in 2011 with Mill City Dance.
 Since graduation from college, Devon has had the opportunity to perform in the Silicon Valley International Dance Festival put on by The Lively Foundation, where she had the chance to perform in the San Francisco area.
 Currently, Devon is attending Lesley University in pursuit of her Master’s degree in Expressive Therapy, with a concentration on Dance Therapy.
 Devon joined Forty Steps Dance in 2013.

 Erin grew up in Newton, Mass., and began her training in ballet, jazz, tap and modern at Paulette’s Ballet Studio.
 She also competed on the team at Gymnastics Academy of Boston as a child, and later on Newton South High School’s varsity team.
 She further refined her dance education at Emerson College, where she minored in Dance and received her Bachelor of Arts in New Media.
 Erin has danced with Boston’s Lady Panthers Dance Team, Jhumka Dance Company, Kelley Donovan & Dancers and Firelech Jewish Musical Theater.
-Other notable roles include swinging to Duke Ellington in the Party Scene and tapping as Mother Ginger in Anthony Williams’ Urban Nutcracker, and grooving in the musical “Hair” at Turtle Lane Playhouse in Newton.
-Erin has taught all styles of dance to all ages and levels at Paulette’s Ballet Studio, Tony Williams Dance Center and Lucky Ten Young Talent Studio.
-Erin is also a freelance graphic and web designer, a work-from-home mom to twins, and a teacher for Sallee Slagle’s Dance Dimensions.
-Erin joined Forty Steps Dance in 2009, with a brief maternity leave in 2013.
+Other notable roles include swing dancing and tapping as Mother Ginger in Tony Williams’ Urban Nutcracker, and ensemble in “Hair” at Turtle Lane Playhouse and “Billy Elliott The Musical” at Marblehead Little Theatre, where she also recently co-produced “Shrek The Musical Jr.” Erin has taught all styles of dance to all ages and levels at Paulette’s Ballet Studio, Tony Williams Dance Center and Lucky Ten Young Talent Studio.
+Erin is also Graphic Designer for the JCC of the North Shore, a mom of twins, and a teacher for Sallee Slagle’s Dance Dimensions.
+Erin joined Forty Steps Dance in 2009.

 Samantha Wilson holds a B.S. in Mathematics and a minor in Dance from Salem State College.
 She has danced with Perceptions Contemporary Dance Company, Weber Dance, Caitlin Corbett Dance Company and many more.
 Previously, she has been a Producer for Shared Choreographer’s Concert.
 Currently, Samantha dances with Forty Steps Dance and Kelley Donovan & Dancers.
 Samantha, also, is a moderator for the Boston-based Dance group, Dance-Action-Network.
 She is a faculty member of Prospect Hill Academy Charter School where she teaches Dance along with many other subjects.
 Samantha joined Forty Steps Dance in 2009.